Business credit market data reports organized on executive desk

 Invoice-Based Credit Line12%–60% (effective)580+Receivables-heavy businesses

-For a full breakdown of rate drivers and how to position your application for a lower spread, see our current LOC interest rate analysis.
+For rate drivers and how to position your application, see our current LOC interest rate analysis.

 What Is the Current Small Business LOC Market Size?

-Draw frequency data from Biz2Credit (2026) shows that the average LOC borrower makes 4–7 draws per year against their credit line.
-The average individual draw amount is approximately $28,000 at bank LOCs and $9,500 at online LOCs — consistent with the lenders' different credit limit structures.
+Draw frequency data shows the average LOC borrower makes 4–7 draws per year.
+The average draw is approximately $28,000 at bank LOCs.

 MetricValueSource